 3. OTC hearing aids are expected to cost substantially less than prescription hearing aids.

-- Over-the-counter hearing aids: The average price of over-the-counter devices remains to be seen, but they are expected to offer a substantial savings compared to prescription versions.
+- Over-the-counter hearing aids: The average price of over-the-counter devices remains to be seen, but they are expected to offer substantial savings compared with prescription versions.
 Government officials estimate Americans will save on average $2,800 a pair.
 Most private insurers and Medicare don’t cover the devices.

-- Prescription hearing aids: They cost on average about $4,600 per pair, with premium models priced as high as $12,000.
-The total price covers the cost of the devices, the professional fitting, follow-up treatment, as well as maintenance and troubleshooting visits for the life of the device.
+- Prescription hearing aids: They cost on average about $4,600 per pair, though premium models are priced as high as $12,000.
+The total price covers the cost of the devices, the professional fitting and follow-up treatment, as well as maintenance and troubleshooting visits for the life of the device.

 4. Prescription hearing aids require the help of a health professional for adjustment, while OTC hearing aids can be adjusted by the user.